 Research

-Our recent research has discovered that neurons, acting as small biophysical pumps, synchronize their activity during sleep to create large-amplitude and rhythmic ionic waves (currents) in the brain's interstitial fluid.
+We believe that one primary function of sleep is to restore metabolic homeostasis.
+Excess waste produced by neuronal activity during wakefulness generates the drive to sleep, while the function of sleep is to remove these harmful wastes, ensuring optimal brain performance.
+Our recent research has discovered that neurons synchronize their activity during sleep to create large-amplitude and rhythmic ionic currents (waves) in the brain interstitial fluid.
 These waves power fluid flow, effectively clearing metabolic waste from the brain.
 We summarize this principle as, neurons that fire together shower together.
 In light of this foundational concept, we aim to investigate how neural circuits are shaped by the demand for self-cleansing throughout the evolution of sleep.

 Here are a few research directions we are currently pursuing: